 While the basic due diligence process is the same, we will additionally assess the stock picker’s comfort with running a concentrated portfolio and their enthusiasm for being part of Litman Gregory Masters Funds.
 Our selection criteria for hiring Litman Gregory Masters Funds sub-advisors are the most demanding.

 It is easiest to evaluate this if they already have experience and success running a concentrated portfolio.
-For example, Mason Hawkins and Bill Nygren have both run concentrated funds.
+For example, Bill Nygren has run concentrated funds.
 For stock pickers who have not run a highly concentrated portfolio, we ask them to put together a “mock” portfolio to reflect the stocks they would hold if they were already running a Litman Gregory Masters Funds portfolio.
 We then discuss the portfolio so that we can understand the criteria and the process used to identify the highest-conviction ideas and to build the portfolio.
 An important part of the process is a detailed discussion of the stocks in the portfolio with the objective of gaining an understanding about why they have stronger conviction that these holdings will be successful.
 We then make a qualitative assessment as to whether the manager has good reasons for their varying conviction levels between stocks (we may also discuss stocks they hold in their more diversified portfolios) and whether they are genuinely more confident in some holdings than others.

 We have been conducting due diligence on stock pickers since the founding of our firm in 1987, so we are already very familiar with many industry veterans.
 Also, by being in the industry for many years, we are familiar with many others by reputation.
 Aside from managers we already know, we also search industry databases and we are often contacted by investment management firms interested in running money for Litman Gregory Masters Funds.
 Finally, we also query stock pickers we respect for recommendations.
 Once we have identified a candidate we conduct extremely thorough due diligence to determine whether the stock picker is worthy of running money for a Litman Gregory Masters Funds.